HB 879 was signed into law on May 3, 2016, establishing a

 additional personnel to implement the provisions of this Code section.

 Please submit your seal requests using the link below by May 1 to the Program Specialist for World Languages in order to obtain the seals.
-For students, whose AP and IB scores are reported back in July, please submit the form by September 1.
-(Note: All Seal requests will be confirmed following deadline date)
+For students, whose AP and IB scores are reported back in July, please submit the form by September first.

 Link to Presentation on the Georgia Seal of Biliteracy March 2019